kousu/journal/README.md

 # Shell-friendly journalling

 In the spirit of Unix, provides the `journal` command.

-It defines a folder shape to keep your thoughts in, $JOURNAL/$YEAR/$MONTH/$DAY.md, titles and opens them for you.
-It's meant to encourage diaries and introspection by keeping them
+It defines a folder shape to keep your thoughts in, `$JOURNAL/$YEAR/$MONTH/$DAY.md`, titling and opening them for you at a keystroke.

+It's meant to encourage your introspection by keeping it close at hand.

-(this is compatible with [Diary.apk](https://f-droid.org/en/packages/org.billthefarmer.diary/), and any basic text editor, or text editor with Markdown support like VSCode or [Ghostwriter](https://github.com/wereturtle/ghostwriter/)).
+Works with (and through) any basic text editor, and is compatible with [Diary.apk](https://f-droid.org/en/packages/org.billthefarmer.diary/) (if you can figure out a way to sync your locked-down Android files with your gnu/looniks freesoftware laptop), or any text editor with Markdown support like VSCode or [Ghostwriter](https://github.com/wereturtle/ghostwriter/)).

 ## Requirements: